kastel-security/polyas-core3-second-device-verification/README.md

 npm run dev
 ```

+## Building a Docker Instance
-### Deployment using Docker
+### Requirement
-Requirements: Docker Desktop
+* Docker Desktop

+### Configuration
-Edit the file docker-compose.yml and change values of keys under args
+Edit the file docker-compose.yml and change values of keys under args:
-FINGERPRINT: The fingerprint of the election the verificationtool is deployed for
+* FINGERPRINT: The fingerprint of the election the verificationtool is deployed for
-SERVER_NAME: The base URL the tool is running on and that has a valid SSL certificate
+* SERVER_NAME: The base URL the tool is running on and that has a valid SSL certificate
-URL: The URL the verificationtool will be available at
+* URL: The URL the verificationtool will be available at
-POLYAS: The link to the polyas instance the election is running on
+* POLYAS: The link to the polyas instance the election is running on
-ADMIN: Email of the server admin (Currently unused, so this does not need to be configured)
+* ADMIN: Email of the server admin (Currently unused, so this does not need to be configured)
-CERT: relative path to server .crt certificate file, has to be under current location
+* CERT: relative path to server .crt certificate file, has to be under current location
-KEY: relative path to server .key secret key file, has to be under current location
+* KEY: relative path to server .key secret key file, has to be under current location

-Then run
+### Build and Setup of the Instance
+Run
 ```
 docker compose build
 docker compose up -d
 ```
 to build and start the container

 ## Licence
 See [LICENSE](LICENSE)